lsst-ts/observatory-ops-docs/AuxTel/index.rst

 Operations
 ===========
 AuxTel requires daytime and nighttime operations.
 Daytime operations focus on performance checks of the telescope mount, dome, mirror, mirror covers, and vents.
 AuxTel CSC, AuxTel instrument (LATISS) and, data ingestion are also inspected.
-Daily calibration images are recollected.
+Daily calibration images are collected.
 By default, nighttime operations are scheduler-driven.

 .. toctree::
    :glob: